-Figure 43 shows the path of electrical power through the UPS system when the UPS is operating in Energy Saver System Mode.
+Figure 33 shows the path of electrical power through the UPS system when the UPS is operating in Normal mode.

 ESS mode is a normal operating mode, and not an alarm condition.
 While the UPS is in this mode, the NORMAL light on the front display will illuminate.